Tanegashima Teppou (種子島鉄砲) - "Sinking" the myth!

 The next step in the development of firearms in Japan is the 1510, when a monk from Odawara brought a matchlock arquebus imported from China under the eyes of Houjou Ujitsuna; this episode was recorded in the Houjou Go Dai Ki (北条五代記).

 The same weapon reached the Takeda in 1525.
+However both of these sources date to the Edo period, therefore some caution should be used.

 The nature of this newly imported gun has been discussed over the years; some claim that it was a form of Chinese matchlock, others argued that it was a South East Asian modified version of an Ottoman arquebus.